 If it’s not showing up as income, then it will not be used to determine total compensation for support and asset division purposes.
-Believe it or not, some people will file false tax returns with the applicable taxing authorities and provide those false returns to the other side in the divorce or post-divorce matter….
-And then, immediately thereafter file “amended” tax filings to correct the errors in their returns.
-But by not inquiring as to the whether any amended tax filings took place, a spouse can be relying on incorrect financial information by the other side.
+Believe it or not, some people will file false tax returns with the applicable taxing authorities and provide those false returns to the other side in the divorce or post-divorce matter… And then, immediately thereafter file “amended” tax filings to correct the errors in their returns.
+But by not inquiring as to whether any amended tax filings took place, a spouse can be relying on incorrect financial information by the other side.
 Always consider requiring the other spouse ( where the parties are filing separate tax returns ) to sign an authorization in favor of the taxing authorities so that a determination can be made as to whether there were any amended returns filed and whether the amended returns materially alter the financial information provided to you.

 Create Phony Debt with family members & friends.

-Whenever there is a claim of a “debt” owed to a parent, sibling, business partner or friend, ask to see the underlying account records from that person to see the money leave their account and trace it into your spouse’s account / joint account, to ensure that loan truly occurred or was provided for the purpose claimed ( ie payment of a specific tax liability to the federal government for that parties 2016 tax deficit).
+Whenever there is a claim of a “debt” owed to a parent, sibling, business partner or friend, ask to see the underlying account records from that person to see the money leave their account and trace it into your spouse’s account/joint account, to ensure that loan truly occurred or was provided for the purpose claimed ( ie payment of a specific tax liability to the federal government for that parties 2016 tax deficit).
 Also, too many times, a parent will make a “gift” to the marriage and now that the parties are getting divorced, the spouse wants to view that money as a “loan” with an obligation for repayment.
-The fact that the spouse now wants to view it as a loan, does not make it a loan and there are telltale signs of whether it was a loan or a gift to look for.
-Was there a writing at the time that the money was provided, confirming the loan nature of the transaction?
+The fact that the spouse now wants to view it as a loan does not make it a loan and there are telltale signs of whether it was a loan or a gift to look for.
+Was there writing at the time that the money was provided, confirming the loan nature of the transaction?
 Did you sign that documents?
 What were the repayment terms and if so, were those terms honored and have payments been made back?

 Deferral of Salary, Delay in implementing New Contracts, and Holding back receipt of Commission income until a future date.

 Believe it or not, some people will ask their bosses or partners to hold back payment of their commission income and bonus monies into the 1st quarter of the following year to create the appearance of generating less monies in the prior year.
 As a result, it is important to look at movies received in the 1st quarter of the following year to determine if those funds were generated as a result of work performed the prior year or relate to work performed in the new year.
-If the money paid in the 1st quarter was for work performed in the prior year, match up the same time frame for the earlier year to see if he did the same thing (deferring payment into the new year) or whether this was a “one time” deferral.
-The same is applicable for “new contracts” and whether they are delayed to create the appearance of a lower income setting or whether it is a ongoing type practice.
+If the money paid in the 1st quarter was for work performed in the prior year, match up the same time frame for the earlier year to see if he did the same thing (deferring payment into the new year) or whether this was a “one-time” deferral.
+The same is applicable for “new contracts” and whether they are delayed to create the appearance of a lower-income setting or whether it is an ongoing type of practice.
 Lower revenue for a business is relevant to its valuation and relevant to the issue of alimony and child support.

 Business or Personal purchases out of the ordinary course.

 This is where a business reflects an expense that appears legitimate but is simply a way for the owner to hide assets.
-A common example, is the dentist, whose books reflect the purchase of a quantity of gold or silver.
-Yet, a closer examination of the records for those purchases shows that a portion of the purchase was for investment gold and silver instead of gold or silver used for filing cavities.
-Sometimes also when a party offers to provide his quick book records instead of his actual bank and brokerage account statements, a reason maybe that one or more of the entries are not truthful.
+A common example is a dentist, whose books reflect the purchase of a quantity of gold or silver.
+Yet, a closer examination of the records for those purchases shows that a portion of the purchase was for investment gold and silver instead of gold or silver used for filling cavities.
+Sometimes also when a party offers to provide his quick book records instead of his actual bank and brokerage account statements, a reason may be that one or more of the entries are not truthful.
 Yes, believe it or not, sometimes entries for landscaping expenses ( as an example) when matched up against the actual underlying canceled checks might show that a 7,500 landscape bill was actually a purchase of a gift for a paramour that the party was trying to hide.